coderarpitha/pdsnd_github/README.md

 Bikeshare Data Analysis for 3 major cities

 ### Description
-Bike sharing data analysis for 3 major cities - Chicago, Washington D.C., New York City using filters like Month, Day of the week or both.
+Bike sharing data analysis for 3 major cities - Chicago, Washington D.C. or New York City using filters like Month, Day of the week or both.
+Users can filter each city they'd like to see by month, day or both.

 ### Files used
 chicago.csv